js-bhavyansh/js-bhavyansh/README.md

 - 🔭 I’m currently working on **My startup android application**

-- 🌱 I’m currently learning **I'm currently learning PHP Laravel to build the backend of Android apps.**
+- 🌱 I’m currently learning **PHP Laravel to build the backend of Android apps.**

 - 📫 How to reach me **bhavyansh2018@gmail.com**